-OLD RAZORBACK Distinctively shaped mountain closest to BRC on the east side of the playa, and a handy landmark for naviga tion after the Burn when the signs are gone OUTPOSTS Ranger stations located at 3 o'clock and 9 o'clock OUTPOST ZERO See "puppy" OOD Officer of the Day PARTICIPANT Everyone in BRC; interactive and plays an active role in the community PG&E Perimeter, Gate, Exodus PLAYA Spanish word for beach; refers to the Black Rock Desert upon which BRC is built.
+OLD RAZORBACK Distinctively shaped mountain closest to BRC on the east side of the playa, and a handy landmark for navigation after the Burn when the signs are gone OUTPOSTS Ranger stations located at 3 o'clock and 9 o'clock OUTPOST ZERO Intercept's command centre, a khaki-colored shipping container located a few hundred feet off the Promenade, halfway between the Man and the Temple, on the 10 o'clock side.
+OOD Officer of the Day PARTICIPANT Everyone in BRC; interactive and plays an active role in the community PG&E Perimeter, Gate, Exodus PLAYA Spanish word for beach; refers to the Black Rock Desert upon which BRC is built.
 PLAYA CHICKEN Community legend of a rare species of vicious, carnivorous chickens reputed to live in the Black Rock Desert; any strange phenomenon that is not readily attributable to a known cause may be blamed on Playa Chickens PLAYA MADNESS A mental condition that occurs after being out in the Black Rock Desert for more than a week at a time POG Ticket that allows bearer a meal in the Commissary; each Ranger is entitled to a meal pog after they have completed a shift.

 POINTS 1-5 Coordinates that describe the corners of the trash fence around the city; used (especially by Intercept and Perimeter) to describe locations within the outer playa.
 POINT 1 Base of operations for Perimeter; staff exit controlled with exit wristbands.
-PROJECT, THE Term for the Burning Man Project; organization PROMENADE The spire-lined pathways that lead out to The Man from the Esplanade at the 12, 3, 6, & 9 positions.
-PUPPY An old van that serves as Intercept's command center.
-Usually towed out to about 1000 feet off the Man on the 10 o'clock side.
+PROJECT, THE Term for the Burning Man Project; organization name.
+PROMENADE The spire-lined pathways that lead out to The Man from the Esplanade at the 12, 3, 6, & 9 positions.
+PUPPY Nickename for the old van that used to be Outpost Zero.

 QUADRANTS Used by Intercept to describe areas of the inner playa.
-Also used to describe areas of the RADIO CODES Numbers used to shorten and clarify radio messages; Rangers avoid using codes because they aren't known to all Rangers and because there are English terms ("copy", "say again") which are just as brief.
+Also used to describe areas of the Man Burn perimeter.
+RADIO CODES Numbers used to shorten and clarify radio messages; Rangers avoid using codes because they aren't known to all Rangers and because there are English terms ("copy", "say again") which are just as brief.
 RADIO HANDLE A short name used by a Ranger for radio communications RADIO PROTOCOL A clear and simple set of rules to make radio communications flow, even in times of high usage RANGER HQ The primary building and base of operations for the Rangers RANGER OUTPOST A general, publicly accessible complex and a base of Ranger operations; see Berlin and Tokyo RAMPART Main medical tent at 5:30 and Esplanade, operated by Humboldt General Hospital RAZORBACK See Old Razorback REPEATER A radio system that rebroadcasts the transmissions from your radio so that all other Rangers on playa can hear you RNR Rapid Night Response, a bicycle-mobile Ranger team specializing in getting qualified Rangers to serious situations fast, amidst the challenging and complex nighttime environment.
 ROCKET RUN Term used for a quick driving trip to the Black Rock Desert and then back home, usually within a 24-hour period RSL Ranger Shift Lead RSCI Ranger Shift Command Team Intern.